3-aln/rock-paper-scissors/README.md

 View the site and try out the game: https://3-aln.github.io/rock-paper-scissors/

-Implementation of Rock Paper Scissors, played against the computer using a button and text UI.
+Implementation of Rock Paper Scissors, played against the computer through a user interface of buttons and text.

 ## How to play